 Last Updated on

 Before we had even eaten the free cookie and coffee, the captain had already turned on the fasten seat belt signs and just 50 minutes after the flight took off from Managua International Airport, we were landing on an air strip set in green fields dotted with tin houses, palm trees and Caribbean English speakers.
 We had arrived on Big Corn Island, one of two Caribbean islands of Nicaragua (the other, smaller island is very appropriately named Little Corn Island).
+We had decided to visit the Corn Islands on a whim – we were in Leon, in mainland Nicaragua, where we were sweating so profusely in the unbearable heat that we ended up walking into the next best travel agency we could find and asked them to book us on the next flight to the Corn Islands.

 There is no feeling like stepping out into the Caribbean.
 No matter where you are – The Dominican Republic, Barbados, Belize, or here on the Corn Islands, the air, the white sand and that easygoing feeling hit immediately and from the time your feet are on solid Caribbean ground, your hand feels empty whenever not clutching an alcoholic beverage.
 However, if you are looking for an all-inclusive beach getaway involving hours on a sprawling white sand beach, swim-up bars and all night dancing, the Corn Islands are not for you.